lightstep/lightstep-benchmarks/README.md

 This setup has only been tested on OS X and Linux (Ubuntu).

 - `git clone https://github.com/lightstep/lightstep-benchmarks.git`
-- Install Python 3.7 or higher and pip
+- Install [Python 3.7](https://www.python.org/downloads/) or higher (pip will come installed by default)

 Now, from the lightstep-benchmarks directory: